|Crash site||London/Gatwick airport, Great Britain|

 Mail from this accident is not mentioned by Nierinck, and very little mail is known.

-The only items I have seen are one cover addressed to Denmark and 3 covers addressed to Sweden.
+The only items I have seen are 2 covers addressed to Denmark and 6 covers addressed to Sweden.

 The size of the labels vary as they were printed on large size paper and later cut from these sheets.

 in the crash of the English mail plane

 Probably used on mail returned to the senders.